-There are guidelines, such as best practice guidelines on producing graphic communication for people with impaired or ageing eyesight.
-The Equality Act 2010 (for England, Scotland and Wales) requires all public sector organisations to provide information in accessible formats, as a reasonable adjustment.
-Other examples of accessible documents are braille, large print, easy read or HTML.
-Additionally in 2018, the U.K. government introduced a new law for public sector website design, requiring them to pass the Web Content Accessibility Guidelines 2.1 guidelines to level AA.
-There are also items like editorial style guides or corporate identity branding guidelines, that we can adhere to.
+There are best practice and research-based guidelines, on producing graphic communication for people with vision impairments or ageing eyesight.
+There are also laws like the Equality Act 2010 (for England, Scotland and Wales) that require all public sector organisations to provide information in accessible formats, to include the public as much as possible.
+Additionally in 2018, the U.K. government introduced a new law for public sector website design, requiring them to pass the Web Content Accessibility Guidelines 2.1 to level AA.
+Other examples of accessible documents are braille, large print, giant print, easy read or HTML, and items like editorial style or corporate identity branding guidelines.

 Clear, large and giant print transcription